aabhiyann/talkifydocs/talkifydocs-marketing/03-twitter-thread.md

 **Tweet 1 (Hook):**
 I just built an AI app where you can upload a PDF and then _chat with it_ in natural language.

-Here’s how I used Next.js 14 + OpenAI + Pinecone to ship a production-ready “Chat with PDF” app 🧵
+Here's how I used Next.js 16 + React 19 + OpenAI GPT-4o + Pinecone to ship a production-ready "Chat with PDF" app with multi-doc conversations, highlights, and admin dashboard 🧵

 🔗 Live demo: YOUR TALKIFYDOCS URL
 💻 Code: YOUR GITHUB URL